orsonteodoro/gcf2/profiles/gaming/README.md

       of using KASAN.
 The 10 ms and 1 ms are considered hardened versions but not secure-criticial.
 90% is considered security-critical typical use.
       For comparison, a condom has 87% typical use and 98% perfect use.
 This is relevant to coverage.
-The AI says that it KFENCE does not meet security-critical coverage.
+The AI says that KFENCE does not meet security-critical coverage.
 KFENCE is recommended for balanced security but not critical security.
 * [8] Kernel default.
 It may be tolerable for scenarios where the loss is